Jim Van Pelt: Professional football

-Later years
+Later life

 Van Pelt's football career was cut short when he was drafted into the United States Air Force in the summer of 1960 for a three-year period of service.

 In November 1962, Van Pelt, then a lieutenant in the U.S. Air Force, watched the Blue Bombers defend their Grey Cup championship as the guest of the club.
 Winnipeg general manager Jim Ausley would have Van Pelt back "if he wants to play football again."

 In June 1963, Van Pelt announced that he would not resume his football career after his discharge from the Air Force.
 Van Pelt said he planned to take an accounting job in Chicago.
 In an interview with the Winnipeg Tribune, he explained, "My wife and I talked it over for a long time and decided the job in Chicago was the best move."

 After his retirement from football, he worked with the Quaker Oats Company and Grundy Industries.

 Van Pelt died on July 2, 2022, at his home in Winnetka, Illinois, at the age of 86.
 He was married to Catherine Carrero from 1963 until her death in 2020.
 They had two children.